-As it turns out, we really don’t have to forgive everyone…
+As it turns out, we really don’t have to forgive everyone.

 And other times?
 I just got it wrong.
 No, let me use the real word – I sinned.
 And therefore sent someone directly to an altar trying to forgive me, or worse yet, directly in the opposite direction – where bitterness increases and peace is elusive…that place where we go to not lay people at the feet of Jesus, asking God to give us the ability to forgive them, but instead where we justify our feelings of betrayal and anger.
 That place where we dwell in a heap of self-destructive self-righteousness.

 We put others on a mental list entitled, “Not worthy of forgiveness,” while we couldn’t imagine our own names being on it.
-Truly, do we think we are any more worthy of forgiveness than others?
+Do we truly think we are any more worthy of forgiveness than others?
 I mean, think about it…every sin has the same root: we think our way of doing things or our way of thinking is better than God’s way.
 The sins themselves have different degrees of how they shake out, how many people are affected, and how the world categorizes them.
 But, the root?
 All the same.

 WE don’t have to forgive everyone, because in our ‘humanness’, WE can’t.
 However, with God by our side, we, plus God, can!
-We can forgive the ‘worst’ of offenses with the power of God.
+We can forgive the worst of offenses with the power of God.